PaulleDemon/font-tester-chrome/readme.md

 Pluse you get more advanced features, early access, Upcoming Edge/Firefox addons.

+Pre-order from store at a limited period discount price: [License](https://foxcraft.gumroad.com/l/font-tester/preorder)

 ---
 **Other ways to support open-source**

 * Order a [custom work](https://tally.so/r/woO0Kx).
 * Order a premium SaaS [Landing page template](https://foxcraft.gumroad.com/l/ai-saas-landingpage/saasboost)

+## Current limitations
+* Cannot execute the script in chrome extension store, its blocked by default
+* If the font tester doesn't open even after double click on a website, please file an issue

 ## Other free and open-source tools